 “They must know exactly what they are consenting to, and there can be no doubt that they are consenting.
 Obtaining consent requires a positive indication of agreement – it cannot be inferred from silence, pre-ticked boxes or inactivity”.

-To ensure compliance, In1 Solutions is advising hotels to enable the positive opt in for email communication in the final stage (payment) of the booking and voucher engine that explicitly obtains the consent of the customer to use their email address for future marketing communications.
+To ensure compliance, In1 Solutions advises hotels to enable the positive opt in for email communication in the final stage (payment) of the booking and voucher engine.
+That positive opt in explicitly obtains the consent of the customer to use their email address for future marketing communications.
 This will enable hotels to prove that personal data was collected in compliance with GDPR and a record will be retained showing when, why and how the data was collected.
 It will also show that it was used in a manner that is compatible with the initial reason for collecting the data.

 The options for short form and email opt in are available for configuration in the IMC.
 If you have any queries, please contact In1 Support.

-Where your website is developed by In1 Solutions we will be in contact regarding any data collection beyond the utilisation of the GDPR Compliant In1 Booking Engines.
+Where your website is developed by In1 Solutions we are contact each website administrator regarding any data collection beyond the utilisation of the GDPR Compliant In1 Booking Engines.
+In the main this consists of newsletter opt in and contact form.
 Where you collect data, you must ensure that you have the positive confirmed knowledge and permission to collect, hold and utilise this data.